wildoperation/Enable-Gravity-Forms-Confirmation-Anchor-WordPress-Plugin/readme.txt

 == Description ==

 Enables the confirmation anchor functionality for all Gravity Forms on your site.
+This is done using the gform_confirmation_anchor filter.

 This plugin has no settings.
-Just enable the plugin, and the confirmation anchor will be enabled on all Gravity Forms.
+Just enable the plugin.
+The confirmation anchor will be enabled on all Gravity Forms.

-For information on Gravity Forms anchors, or to learn how to enable the anchor only for specific forms, see the Gravity Forms official documentation.
+For information on Gravity Forms anchors, or to learn how to enable the anchor only for specific forms, please review Gravity Forms' official documentation.

+== Frequently Asked Questions ==

+= Are you or this plugin affiliated with Gravity Forms? =

+No. We just use this functionality a lot and put it into a plugin.

+= Do you provide support for Gravity Forms? =

+No, sorry!
+Please contact Gravity Forms directly for support with their plugin.

 == Changelog ==